Backups & Storage

 Common mistakes

-• Forgetting to attach an Access policy to a Cloudflare Tunnel public hostname — the subdomain is then publicly reachable to anyone who finds it (Certificate Transparency logs make subdomains discoverable).
+- Forgetting to attach a Cloudflare Access policy to a public hostname — the subdomain is then reachable to anyone who finds it (Certificate Transparency logs make subdomains discoverable).

-• Leaving the default Tailscale 'full mesh' ACL in place after adding family/external users to the tailnet — they can reach every device, not just the ones you intend.
+- Leaving the default Tailscale full-mesh ACL in place after adding family/external users — they can reach every device, not just the ones you intend.

 Stop points